 Horsebox insurance arranged through Equesure can cover all types of vehicle up to a value of £750,000, from 3.5 tonne vehicles to large HGVs.

-You can get cover for social, domestic, leisure and business use, with discounts available for limited mileage.
+You can get cover for social, domestic, leisure and business use.

 EU cover is included as standard, with breakdown cover including vehicle and horse recovery also available.